-Insulating roof rooms will significantly reduce heat loss; this will improve levels of comfort, reduce energy use and lower fuel bills.
-If it has a flat ceiling insulation can usually be added above the ceiling, and sloping ceilings and walls of roof rooms can be insulated using an internal lining board.
-Roof voids must have adequate ventilation to prevent dampness; seek advice about this if unsure.
-Further information about roof room insulation and details of local contractors can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).
-Building regulations generally apply to this work so it is best to check this with your local authority building standards department.
+Insulating a flat roof or sloping ceiling will significantly reduce heat loss through the roof; this will improve levels of comfort, reduce energy use and lower fuel bills.
+Insulation can be placed on top of the roof under the waterproof membrane and should particularly be considered when the waterproofing needs to be replaced.
+Further information about roof insulation and details of local contractors can be obtained from the National Insulation Association (www.nationalinsulationassociation.org.uk).
+Building regulations generally apply to this work so it is best to check with your local authority building standards department.

-2 Cavity wall insulation
+3 Cavity wall insulation